 Introduction

-In these tutorials we will learn step by step how to create a videoconference application.
-We will start by the basics and end with some advance features such as screen sharing.
+In these tutorials we will learn step by step how to create a videoconferencing application with Pexip.
+We will start with the basics and end with some advanced features such as screen sharing.

 We can divide the SDKs into two types that will depend on the device we want to support:

-Mobile SDKs: These will be the SDKs to use in case we want to integrate a videoconference inside a native app.
-Apart of using the native language (Kotlin on Android and Swift on iOS), we would have some additional features in comparison with the Web SDK:
+Mobile SDKs: These will be the SDKs to use if you wish to integrate videoconferencing inside a native app.
+As well as using the native language for development (Kotlin on Android and Swift on iOS), there are some additional features in comparison with the Web SDK:

-- Better performance: We will use the hardware directly without the browser layer.
-This will give us an extra performance.
+- Better performance: Apps may use the hardware directly without a web browser layer.
+This can give improved performance.

-- Faster adaptation to connectivity changes: These SDKs use their own media stack instead of WebRTC.
-Thanks to this it adapts faster in case of a connectivity degradation.
+- Faster adaptation to connectivity changes: These SDKs may use Pexip's own media stack instead of WebRTC.
+Thanks to this the app can adapt faster in case of connectivity degradation.

-- Share screen: The browser APIs have an important limitation in this sense.
-They can receive the screen sharing from other participants, but it's not possible to share the screen from a mobile.
-This can be solved if we use the Mobile SDKs.
+- Share the screen: The browser APIs and Web SDKs have an important limitation in this regard.
+They can receive screen sharing from other participants, but it is not possible to share the screen from a mobile browser based app.
+When using an app built with the Mobile SDKs this limitation does not apply.

-Using the Web SDK for building a mobile application is a valid concept.
-We can create the videoconference inside a Webview and create there the conference.
+Using the Web SDK for building a mobile application is sometimes a valid approach too.
+One could create videoconferencing apps that run inside a Webview.

-However, we have to keep in mind that we will loose some of the features that the mobile SDKs provide.
-A special case is if the user is using iOS.
-In this situation the system will request access to the microphone and camera every time he joins a conference.
+However, we have to keep in mind that this approach would lose some of the features that the mobile SDKs provide and could have other inherent disadvantages.
+For example, on iOS, the system would request access to the microphone and camera every time the user joined a conference.